 It is not just your skin that suffers when you are stressed.
 If you feel depressed, anxious or stressed, your sympathetic nervous system will release and start producing much more cortisol and adrenaline.

 This will increase the amount of oil your skin glands produce, leading to clogged pores, acne, and greasy hair.
 So, if you ever feel like you always get a huge breakout before a big event, it is probably because you are stressed out about it!

 Hormones and oily skin go hand in hand together.
 You cannot have one without the other!
 Hormones and androgens in the body are the main cause of acne and oil production.
 As hormones often fluctuate in nature, they can sometimes produce too much of something.

-For instance, when women are menstruating, they may have an influx of hormones which can affect their moods, energy levels, skin and general wellbeing.
+For instance, when women are menstruating, they may have an influx of hormones that can affect their moods, energy levels, skin and general wellbeing.
 The same goes for the sebaceous glands, which are responsible for producing sebum.

 Sebum is an oily, waxy substance created by the sebaceous glands, which works to coat, moisturize and protect the skin at all times by producing oil.
 However, if you produce a lot of sebum, and an excessive amount of oil, the skin and pores can become clogged, which is what causes breakouts, acne and spots.